 Note: This results in a user-only installation along with the relevant module files.
 Note that the included uninstall.sh helper script will not uninstall this type of installation.

 The installer displays the EULA and prompts you to agree to the terms.
-Type 'yes' at the prompt to agree.
+To agree, type 'yes' at the prompt.

 For more information about the release contents, see the release notes, located in the /opt/arm/<package_name>/share directory.

-Next, go to Environment configuration to configure your Linux environment to use Arm Compiler and Arm Performance Libraries.
+Next, go to Environment configuration to configure your Linux environment to use Arm Compiler for HPC and Arm Performance Libraries.

 See our getting started tutorials to learn how to use Arm Compiler and Arm performance libraries: